 Symptoms of Chickenpox

 Chickenpox often starts without the classic rash, with a fever (101°–102°F), headache, sore throat, and stomach-ache.
 These symptoms may last for a few days.

 - Muscle Aches.

 - Mouth soreness.

 - Painful and reddish Blisters.

 These were a list of common chickenpox symptoms.
-This viral infection can be easily prevented by vaccinating the newborn kids with chickenpox vaccine.
-This vaccination is a 99% effective treatment that prevents the infection and dangerous diseases in kids by strengthening their immune system.
+This viral infection can be easily prevented by vaccinating the newborn kids with the chickenpox vaccine.
+This vaccination is a 99% effective treatment that prevents infectious diseases in infants by strengthening their immune system.

-There are a few people, who are at a greater risk for complications from chickenpox and they include pregnant women, a baby born to mothers who had chickenpox, patients with leukemia, and anyone with immune system problems.
+There are a few people, who are at a greater risk for complications from chickenpox, and they include pregnant women, a baby born to mothers who had chickenpox, patients with leukaemia, and anyone with immune system problems.

 Also Read: Vaccination